zalayo/Hierarchical-Linkage-Regression/README.md

     - 'linkages.txt' - matrix containing linkage features for regression.
 Saved to "./$HLR/input/"
 - Parameters:
     - 'R' - internal parameter (which can be user adjusted) that sets number of bins used by the 2D histogram to generate feature matrix
-    - Parameters 'affinity' (i.e. distance metric) and 'linkage' from [agglomerative clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html#sklearn.cluster.AgglomerativeClustering)
+    - 'affinity' (i.e. distance metric) and 'linkage' from [agglomerative clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html#sklearn.cluster.AgglomerativeClustering)

 (2) HLR_train.py: Train a regression model based on linkage hierarchies
 - Inputs:
-    - 'linkages.txt' - Loaded from "./$HLR/input/"
+    - 'linkages.txt' - loaded from "./$HLR/input/"
     - 'cx.txt' - a vector of length K, corresponding to cluster number ground truth labels for the K clustering instances in X. Loaded from "./$HLR/input/"
 - Outputs:
     - 'regression_model.sav' - trained regression model.
 Saved to "./$HLR/model/"